WikiPlagSS2018/webapp/README.md

 # wikiplag new_webapp

-Please note:
+In order to run the webapp, Node.js and npm (which is installed with Node.js) is required.

-In order to run the webapp, node.js is required.
+Node.js: https://nodejs.org/en/download/ LTS Version

 How to install and run the webapp locally via console: